athena-team/athena/README.md

 | Median |  1.0   36.0 | 85.0   10.8    2.9    2.8   17.5  100.0 |
 |----------------------------------------------------------------|
 ```
-The line with ```Sum/Avg``` is usually what you should be looking for if you just want an overall WER result.
-In this case, 11.4 is the substitution error, 4.3 is the deletion error, 3.2 is the insertion error and 18.8 is the total WER.
+The line with ```Sum/Avg``` is usually what you should be looking for if you just want an overall PER result.
+In this case, 11.4 is the substitution error, 4.3 is the deletion error, 3.2 is the insertion error and 18.8 is the total PER.

 ## 5) Deployment